Antarctilamna

 Antarctilamna is an extinct genus of Devonian cartilaginous fish originally exemplified by Antarctilamna prisca from South Eastern Australia and Antarctica.
 The latest occurring described species is Antarctilamna ultima from the Waterloo Farm lagerstätte in South Africa.
 Antarctilamna has robust ctenacanthid-like spines which lack a deep insertion area, and are borne in front of the first dorsal fin; in addition to distinctive diplodont teeth with small intermediate cusps.
 Antarctilamna-like spines, known from the Bunga Beds locality in Australia have been ascribed to A. prisca.

 Distribution

 Fossils of Antarctilamna have been found in Antarctica and Australia.
 Similar dissociated spines from the Devonian are often referred to as Antarctilamna sp.(for example from Bolivia (Catavi Formation), Colombia (Cuche Formation, Boyacá), and Pont de Suert, Spain.
-Many of these tentative diagnoses may not be congeneric, as other early sharks bore similar spines – early Devonian Doliodus for example bore similar looking spines on both the dorsal and paired fins.
+Many of these tentative diagnoses may not be congeneric, as other early sharks bore similar spines – the early Devonian Doliodus, for example, bore similar looking spines on both the dorsal and paired fins.